yangymargaret/REUNION/README.md

 - --output_dir

-  the directory where the output of Rediscover will be saved, including the predicted peak-TF associations for the given TFs and other associated files, default = 'output_file'
+  the directory where the output of Rediscover will be saved, including the predicted peak-TF associations for the given TFs and other associated files, default = 'output_file_2'

-  By default Rediscover creates a file folder named 'output_file' in the current directory.
+  By default Rediscover creates a file folder named 'output_file_2' in the current directory.
 Please change the parameter to the specific output directory.
 If the directory does not exist, Rediscover will try to create it.
 Rediscover will then create a sub-folder named 'file_link' within the folder $output_dir to save the estimated peak-TF associations.

 - --output_filename